High 5 Games became the latest online casino content provider to announce it will be ready for Michigan’s mobile gaming launch.

 Michigan Online Launch Still Stalled

-The projected late November online launch for Michigan’s online casino gaming and mobile sports betting platforms seems less likely as the end of the month nears.
+The projected late November online launch for Michigan’s online casino gaming and Michigan casino apps seems less likely as the end of the month nears.

 On Oct.
 8, the Michigan Gaming Control Board submitted the proposed online gaming rules to the Joint Committee on Administrative Rules (JCAR).
 There is a mandatory 15 session days for the final draft of the rules to be before the JCAR, and once the JCAR approves the rules, the MGCB then has two days to prepare the certificate of adoption before filing it with the Office of the Great Seal.